grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
-- improve the retest-fail scenarions for showing yield and order statistics
-- show total number of test-cases on the Toradex device
+- find out how the async loop works with constant monitoring of the lid
 - constant lid monitoring during the test for security reasons (via background worker)
 - send SKIPPED for all skipped test-cases
 - create a more thorough testing environment (mock test-cases) for end-to-end testing